 - The quality of the build is remarkable.
 This is why their RVs are still in demand.
 The build is strong, rigid, and designed to keep you warm even in the coldest days.

 - The shock absorbers make sure your ride remains smooth.
-The MOR-Ryde suspension does a pretty good job of keeping in check air pressure, springs, and tires system.
+The MOR-Ryde suspension does an excellent job of keeping air pressure, springs, and tire systems in check.

 Cons